 With a feature flagging system in place, use cases often evolve to increase business value through controlled experiments, where teams measure the impact of new functionality against key business metrics such as product conversions, engagement, growth, subscription rates, or revenue.

 From dev-driven to business-driven use cases, the challenges of developing an in-house feature flagging system expands as fast as, if not faster than, the list of requirements.
 The scope of the in-house application grows and in turn, so does the list of challenges of in-house development.
-Can the in-house solution really scale to meet the needs of the business?
+Can the in-house solution of feature flags really scale to meet the needs of the business?
 Below are the top 10 challenges we see customers run up against when developing an in-house feature flagging system:

 Challenge #1: Manual config changes

 In-house feature flag solutions typically leverage a file or database for turning features on or off, so an engineer must make a config change for every feature release.
 When the flagging implementation is database-backed, and a feature is ready for rollout, a column is added to the database with a Boolean on/off indication.
 Any code change is inherently risky and comes with the potential for error.

 Also, config changes often go through the same deploy process as standard code which may take hours or even days to push out code.
 That means any config change to flags will take just as long.
 Finally, manual config changes mean product managers are unable to make their own changes and are therefore dependent on engineers for every single change.

 Challenge #2: Manual compilation of target segments

 With this basic implementation, the feature will be either on or off for all customers.
 When conducting a controlled rollout, compiling the list of customer IDs for each feature exposure will be a manual process, which requires an engineer to go to an admin page and turn the feature on for each user.